garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 4 Buffer and Query.md

     }
     ```

-1. In the code you just added, if the button is selected, give the `MapView` an `OnTouchListener` to get a user's tap.
+1. In the code you just added, if the button is selected, give the `MapView` and `SceneView` an `OnTouchListener` to get a user's tap.
 Use a new `DefaultMapViewOnTouchListener` so that you only have to implement one method, `onSingleTapConfirmed(MotionEvent)`.
 In `onSingleTapConfirmed`, call `bufferAndQuery` with the `MotionEvent` parameter.
 Return `true` to indicate that your method consumes the single tap:

     ```
-    mapView.setOnTouchListener(new DefaultMapViewOnTouchListener(this, mapView) {
+    final DefaultMapViewOnTouchListener listener = new DefaultMapViewOnTouchListener(this, mapView) {
         @Override
         public boolean onSingleTapConfirmed(MotionEvent event) {
             bufferAndQuery(event);
             return true;
         }
-    });
+    };
+    mapView.setOnTouchListener(listener);
+    sceneView.setOnTouchListener(listener);
     ```

 1. In that same method, if the button is not selected, give the `MapView` a `DefaultMapViewOnTouchListener` with no overridden methods, in order to reset to the default touch behavior:

     ```
-    mapView.setOnTouchListener(new DefaultMapViewOnTouchListener(this, mapView));
+    final DefaultMapViewOnTouchListener listener = new DefaultMapViewOnTouchListener(this, mapView);
+    mapView.setOnTouchListener(listener);
+    sceneView.setOnTouchListener(listener);
     ```

 1. Run your app.
 Verify that when you select the buffer and query button and tap the map, the `Toast` appears: